Surgery To Treat Sleep Apnea

 - Obstructive sleep apnea

-UTHealth Medical School-affiliated physicians at Memorial Hermann-Texas Medical Center offer both surgical and non-surgical treatment options for these conditions.
+McGovern Medical School at UTHealth-affiliated physicians at Memorial Hermann-Texas Medical Center offer both surgical and non-surgical treatment options for these conditions.
 Surgical options include:

 Inferior turbinate reduction